luismangubat/spacestagram/README.md

 - Like & Unlike
 - Infinite Scroll
-- Shareable links
-- Search photos by date
+- Save to local storage